-Cleaning the Scanner
+Cleaning the Device

-The scanner or base's housing may be cleaned with a soft cloth or tissue dampened with water (or a mild detergent-water solution.)
-If a detergent solution is used, rinse with a clean tissue dampened with water only.
+Reading performance may degrade if the scanner's window is not clean.
+If the window is visibly dirty, or if the scanner isn't operating well, clean the window with a soft cloth or lens tissue dampened with water (or a mild detergent- water solution).
+If a detergent solution is used, rinse with a clean lens tissue dampened with water only.